folio-org/fqm-tools/docs/generation/04-generation.md

 ## Next steps

-Now that you have generated your entity types, let's move on to [testing them](05-testing.md).
+Now that you have generated your entity types, let's move on to [adding translations](05-translations.md).